 - Use categorization, classification & association methods for text processing

-- Further identify the categories on which these good or bad sentiment are applicable from the data
+- Further, identify the categories on which these good or bad sentiments are applicable from the data

 - Brand awareness, trust, loyalty